-In the hearty town pub, egged on by the locals around me, I order the "Guttery Breath of the Knight of Lostice" — Olomouc's infamous stinky cheese.
+In the hearty town pub of Olomouc, egged on by the locals around me, I order the "Guttery Breath of the Knight of Lostice" — Olomouc's infamous stinky cheese.
 It comes with a lid, mints, and the offer of a toothbrush.
-(The fun-loving menu notes they only have one toothbrush, so please leave it.)
+(The fun-loving menu notes they only have one toothbrush on hand.
+I decline.)

 Olomouc (pronounced OH-la-mootz), the historic capital of Moravia in the east of the Czech Republic, is known for its cheese.
 Non-Moravian Czechs figure there are two types of people in the world: Olomouc cheese-lovers and sane people.
 The syrečky cheese — which is aged under hunks of meat — is so much part of this region's identity that when the European Union tried to forbid the product, the Czech government negotiated for special permission to continue to rot their milk in the time-honored Olomouc tradition.

 Olomouc provides the perfect antidote to trendy, crowded Prague.
-Just two hours away from Prague by express train, Olomouc makes a fine daytrip.
+Just two and a half hours away from Prague by express train, Olomouc makes a fine day trip.
 While you're not likely to see a single American in Olomouc, you will see a McDonald's — perched regally on the vast main square.
 It's the favorite of local children.
-They demand French fries and vanilla ice cream for birthdays, and eat with gusto while the whole family sits around watching and taking photos.
+They demand french fries and vanilla ice cream for birthdays, and eat with gusto while the whole family sits around watching and taking photos.
 It's entertaining to hang out here with folks from the countryside who come here proudly dressed in their Sunday best, for a "Bikmek" taste of the world.

-Rather than a Bikmek, for me Olomouc's charm is its provincial Habsburg ambience with a crusty, now kitschy layer of Communist charm.
-Its circa-1950s train station — small, cute, and almost toy-like — is still decorated by propaganda murals.
+Rather than a Big Mac, for me Olomouc's charm is its provincial Habsburg ambience with a crusty, now kitschy layer of Communist charm.
+Its circa-1950s train station — small, cute, and almost toy-like — is still decorated with propaganda murals.
 Travelers are greeted by mosaics of bright, happy workers and peasants dancing around their hammers and sickles with a Maypole-type gaiety.